A Slice of Paradise on the NSW South Coast

 Price guide: $$$

-Bannisters By the Sea
+Bannisters by the Sea

-The poster child in the Bannisters group this property has it all, location, stylish design and Rick Stein’s restaurant.
+The poster child in the Bannisters group, this property has it all, location, stylish design and Rick Stein’s restaurant.
 For most people, this is a special occasion choice, and the view and facilities lived up to that expectation for us.

 There is no reason to venture far from the hotel when your view and the pool look as good as they do here; it’s easy to stay put.
 There is a track down to the beach (quite a hill), but the pool was good enough for us!
-The property also boasts an excellent spa, but unfortunately, it was not on our agenda this visit.
+The property also boasts an excellent spa, but unfortunately, it was not on our agenda for this visit.

 Where: 191 Mitchell Pde, Mollymook